CODEislam/Myfirstdemo/README.md

 # Myfirstdemo
-how to create a new repository clone
+how to create a new repository clone updated by Islam navi